parmenides-xyz/orbital/README.md

 # Orbital

-This repository contains the core smart contracts for Orbital, automated market maker for pools of 2, 3, or 10,000 stablecoins.
+This repository contains the core smart contracts for Orbital, an automated market maker for pools of 2, 3, or 10,000 stablecoins.

 ## Local deployment